What Percentage of Internet Traffic Is Mobile in 2020?

 That’s just an estimate, apparently, as the actual numbers are likely even higher.

 Google has a special “transparency” page that says how much of the traffic is encrypted.
-The search engine giant also gives priority to web pages with SSL.
+The search engine giant also gives priority to web pages with SSL, which is why it is always a good idea to get a quality SSL from a reputable provider.

 YouTube and Netflix have also made an effort to support encrypted video streaming.